 I wasn't allowed inside here to take photos but I imagine it was a pretty dark scene inside.

-Walking back over to the Gaybourhood, I ran into a guy eating these chips off a bin.
-Once he realised I was about take his photo, he ran away.
-If you're reading this Chippy Binman, I'm sorry I
+Walking back over to the Gaybourhood, I ran into a guy eating these fries off the trash.
+Once he realized I was about to take his photo, he ran away.
+If you're reading this Garbage Fryman, I'm sorry I

 stole ruined your dinner :(